tastycode-dev/tastycode-dev.github.io/_drafts/american-options-gpu.md

 business/sector, slow to upgrade to a new stack when main business works as usual (hence Cobol and mainfraims are still very common).

-**American Options.** In this post, I benchmark pricing of American Options on CPU vs GPU.
-Since no analytical formula exist to price American options (similar to the Black-Scholes formula for European options), people in banks use numerical methods, which are computationally greedy.
+**American Options.** In this post, I benchmark pricing of American Options on GPU.
+Since no analytical formula exist to price American options (similar to the Black-Scholes formula for European options), people in banks use numerical methods to solve this sort of problems.
+Such methods are computationally greedy and require lots of hardware to risk-manage thousands of trades in trading books.

 **Finite Difference.** For the benchmark, I use my own implementations of the [finite-difference method](https://en.wikipedia.org/wiki/Finite_difference_method) for CPU and GPU.
 _[mention MC and Andersen]_
 American options Pricing: "High-Performance American Option Pricing" by Andersen, Lake, Offengenden

-**Source Code.** C++ / CUDA code is available at <https://github.com/gituliar/kwinto-cuda>.
+**Source Code.** C++ / CUDA code is available on Github: <https://github.com/gituliar/kwinto-cuda>.
 You should be able to run it on a Linux or Windows machine (with Nvidia GPU). _[, which deserves a dedicated post]_

 My main focus is on two things: